OperationSpark/first-website/README.md

 </body>
 ```

 We're going to create `<div>` tags to group our content together.
-The `<div>` tag stand for _document divisions_, and they are special tags that help us divide or group together content on our web page.
-You can consider them sort of like containers, into which we group content, and they can be invisible or _styled_ with visible properties, like a background color, a border, etc.
+The `<div>` tag stand for _document division_, and they are special tags that help us divide or group together content on our web page.
+You can consider them sort of like containers, into which we group content, and those containers can be invisible or _styled_ with visible properties, like a background color, a border, etc.

 So, to start grouping together our content in a meaningful way, inside the `<body>` tag, create a new div using the `<div>` tag.
-This is going to contain all the site contents so let's annotate it as such by settings its _class_ attribute to `class="all-contents"`.
+This is going to contain all the site content so let's annotate it as such by settings its _class_ attribute to `class="all-contents"`.
 Attributes are properties that tell us something more specialized about the tag, and you'll come to understand how these work as you work more with HTML.

 Ok, inside our _all-contents_ div, we're going to put the site navigation menu and the main content of our site, so while we're at it, let's also create opening and closing tags for `<nav>` and `<main>`.